 - Lifeline of Southwest PA (located Downtown, Cranberry, and Beaver)

-- Cura Women's Care Clinic (located in Upper St. Clair/ Mt.
+- The Women’s Clinic (formerly Cura Women’s Care Clinic) (located in Upper St. Clair/ Mt.
 Lebanon)

 - The Learning Center at Genesis (located in Bellevue)